 - Provide / drink large amounts of water or milk to drink Do not give liquids to a person who is unconscious or convulsing! - Consult the label BEFORE vomiting is induced the label may advise against inducing vomiting.
 Do not induce vomiting with emulsifiable concentrate (E, EC) formulations. - Do not induce vomiting if a person is unconscious or is convulsing! - Seek medical attention.
-Take the pesticide label with you. - If the pesticide was not swallowed, rinse mouth thoroughly with clean water.
+Take the pesticide label with you, but do not contaminate vehicles or expose others if you must take the container with you. - If the pesticide was not swallowed, rinse mouth thoroughly with clean water.
 If mouth is burned or irritated, consult a physician.